w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 Whenever a user modifies a table (such as an INSERT, UPDATE, or DELETE), Delta Lake breaks that operation down into a series of discrete steps composed of one or more of the actions below.

-- Add file - adds a data file.
+- *Add file*: adds a data file.
-- Remove file - removes a data file.
+- *Remove file*: removes a data file.
-- Update metadata - Updates the table’s metadata (e.g., changing the table’s name, schema, or partitioning).
+- *Update metadata*: Updates the table’s metadata (e.g., changing the table’s name, schema, or partitioning).
-- Set transaction - Records that a structured streaming job has committed a micro-batch with the given ID.
+- *Set transaction*: Records that a structured streaming job has committed a micro-batch with the given ID.
-- Change protocol - enables new features by switching the Delta Lake transaction log to the newest software protocol.
+- *Change protocol*: enables new features by switching the Delta Lake transaction log to the newest software protocol.
-- Commit info - Contains information around the commit, which operation was made, from where, and when.
+- *Commit info*: Contains information around the commit, which operation was made, from where, and when.

 # Delta Lake

-Create a table of `suppliers`
+Create a table of `suppliers`, content of `00000000000000000000.json`

-- Content of `00000000000000000000.json`

 :::: {.columns}
 ::: {.column width=50%}